NanoleafTechnologies/SatX-Technologies/README.md

 ### SatX Haptic
 SatX Haptic uses regression to calculate data at a higher altitude using already retrieved data.
 The program automatically detects files in the project folder when run and asks for a user specified height as input.
-It further writes the calculated data onto a .txt file. /output.txt
+It further writes the calculated data onto a .txt file. [output.txt]

 ```sh
 python script.py